-Another focus of Dr. Mawby’s career was his commitment to the Battle Creek area.
-While at the Kellogg Foundation, he led the process of moving the foundation’s headquarters to downtown Battle Creek, championed the expansion of Kellogg Community College and the construction of the Kellogg Arena, the merger of Battle Creek’s two hospitals into a community health system, and engaged local young people with their community through a variety of projects such as the Linear Park project, the Rink, community plantings, and numerous programs through the Binder Park Zoo (7).
+Another focus area of Mawby’s career was a commitment to the Battle Creek area.
+While at the Kellogg Foundation, he led the process of moving the foundation’s headquarters to downtown Battle Creek, championed the expansion of Kellogg Community College and the construction of the Kellogg Arena, the merger of Battle Creek’s two hospitals into a community health system, and engaged local young people with their community through a variety of projects such as the Linear Park project, the Rink, community plantings, and numerous programs through the Binder Park Zoo.

-Despite the large number of commitments that Dr. Mawby made through the Kellogg Foundation and the infrastructure organizations, he never hesitated to give his personal time to both for-profit and nonprofit boards.
-Dr. Mawby served on the boards of the Kellogg Company, the J. M. Smucker Company, Michigan State University, Starr Commonwealth, the Battle Creek Community Foundation, and Michigan’s Children.
-He was involved in many efforts across the Battle Creek region throughout his life (8).
+Despite the large number of commitments that Mawby made through the Kellogg Foundation and the infrastructure organizations, he never hesitated to give his personal time to both for-profit and nonprofit boards.
+Mawby served on the boards of the Kellogg Company, the J. M. Smucker Company, Michigan State University, Starr Commonwealth, the Battle Creek Community Foundation, and Michigan’s Children.
+He was involved in many efforts across the Battle Creek region throughout his life.

-Beyond Dr. Mawby’s organizational contributions, perhaps one of his greatest contributions was his ability to identify potential in individuals and to empower them.
-As Dr. Mawby said during his interview for the Our State of Generosity project, “You always come down to the basic reality in life, that in the final analysis … only people are important, only people make a difference.
+Beyond organizational contributions, perhaps one of Mawby’s greatest contributions was an ability to identify potential in individuals and to empower them.
+As Mawby said during his interview for the Our State of Generosity project, “You always come down to the basic reality in life, that in the final analysis … only people are important, only people make a difference.
 Any organization, any institution, is a consequence of the people who are involved in it, and in its creation, and in its ongoing existence.”
-Many of the prominent leaders in Michigan’s nonprofit sector today developed under the guidance and encouragement of Dr. Mawby.
+Many of the prominent leaders in Michigan’s nonprofit sector today developed under the guidance and encouragement of Russ Mawby.

 “My description of a leader?
 A leader is anyone who sees either a problem that needs to be addressed, or an opportunity that ought to be capitalized on, and then does something about it.”

-Despite Dr. Mawby’s humility, his contributions and tireless efforts have not gone unrecognized.
-He has received over 20 honorary degrees from universities across the United States as well as internationally, and he was also named Knight First Class of the Royal Order of St. Olaf in Norway and Knight’s Cross of the Order of Dannebrog First Class in Denmark (9).
-In addition, a variety of programs, awards, and scholarships are named in his honor, including the Russ Mawby Regional Signature Service Project at MCSC, the Russell G. Mawby Award for Philanthropy sponsored by CMF and MNA, and the Dr. Russell G. Mawby Fellowship in Philanthropic Studies at the Johnson Center for Philanthropy (a program that Dr. Mawby helped design).
-Within the Battle Creek, Michigan, region, Dr. Mawby was also named Scene Magazine’s 2005-2006 Man of the Year.
+Despite Mawby’s humility, his contributions and tireless efforts have not gone unrecognized.
+He received 23 honorary degrees from universities across the United States as well as internationally, and he was also named Knight First Class of the Royal Order of St. Olaf in Norway and Knight’s Cross of the Order of Dannebrog First Class in Denmark.
+In addition, a variety of programs, awards, and scholarships are named in his honor, including the Russ Mawby Regional Signature Service Project at MCSC, the Russell G. Mawby Award for Philanthropy sponsored by CMF and MNA, and the Dr. Russell G. Mawby Fellowship in Philanthropic Studies at the Johnson Center for Philanthropy (a program that Mawby helped design).
+Within the Battle Creek, Michigan, region, Mawby was also named Scene Magazine’s 2005-2006 Man of the Year.
 Even this impressive list of accolades only represents a fraction of those he has received.

 Video: Watch leaders discuss the leadership of Russell Mawby.